Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Returns: None

         - startVocabQuiz(): void
-            - Method to find the user in the database and start process of associating all vocab quiz content to them on completion
+            - Method to find the user in the database and start the process of associating all vocab quiz content to them on completion
             - Pre-conditions: None
             - Parameters: self, ctx
             - Returns: None